pilotfish-git/p2o-ios-app/README.md

 ```

 When a button is pressed when connected, the server will emit `button-press` with the `id` of the button as payload.

+If you want to use a dummy button to test your app go to [http://pilotfish-demo-portal.eu/button](http://pilotfish-demo-portal.eu/button)